 Get An Extender

 An extender is a device that will pick up the wireless signal from your main wifi router.
 It can then re-distribute that signal wirelessly, or through the wired ports in the extender.
-This not only helps boost the signal to the devices directly plugged into the extender, but it can definitely help in parts of the house when maybe the signal coming from your router is a little weak.
+An extender can speed up wifi for the devices plugged directly into it, since they are no longer using the radio signal.
+It can also help fill in weak spots in your network with better reception.

 Like I mentioned, my husband can’t stand wireless.
 He would love to just wire the entire house with ethernet cables.
 I know that wireless can be just as good as wired, with the right equipment in place.
-I actually have 2 extenders in my house.
-I have this one up in my office.
+We actually have 2 extenders in our house.
+This is the one I use up in my office.
 My work computer, and my work phone run off of this extender.
-I need to have a super fast connection for my office, as I have to remote control various computers and servers, all while using the phone (which also takes a lot of the bandwidth since it’s an internet based phone).
+I need to have a super fast connection for my office.
+My job requires that I remote control various computers and servers, all while using the phone.

 The other extender is downstairs with our entertainment system.
 Having this extender with the TV, means I can have a super fast wired feeling connection on my DirecTV, Roku, Wii-U and Playstation.
 Having that little plug in the Playstation just makes my husband super happy.